techiediaries/techiediaries/_posts/2020/angular-10/2019-01-25-angular-workspace.md

 ##  Conclusion

-In this quick post, we've seen what is an Angular Workspace and how to create an empty workspace, how to create applications and libraries into the Workspace.
+In this quick post, we've seen what is an Angular Workspace and how to create an empty workspace with an Angular 10 example, then how to add applications and libraries in the Workspace.